bytecodealliance/wasmtime-dotnet/README.md

 An `Engine` is created and then a WebAssembly module is loaded from a string in WebAssembly text format.

-A `Host` defines a function called `hello` that simply prints a hello message.
+A `Linker` defines a function called `hello` that simply prints a hello message.

-The module is instantiated into the host and the module's `run` export is invoked.
+The module is instantiated and the instance's `run` export is invoked.

 To run the application, simply use `dotnet`: